-They are all small growing globular tropical cacti that can be easily propagated via basal offsets, or grow readily from seed, and do not requiring a cold winter rest in order to produce flowers.
+They are all small growing tropical cacti that can be easily propagated via seeds, or offsets/cuttings and do not requiring a cold winter rest in order to produce flowers.
 Such cacti are ideal for indoor winter windowsill growing.

 Habitat: typically interior dry regions of southern Brazil

 Seedlings growing in 2"x2" (5cm) square plastic pots